EngrSaad2/Artificial-Intelligence-Engineer-Roadmap/README.md

         - What is Artificial Intelligence?
         - The History of Artificial Intelligence
 - Part II: Problem-solving
-- Part III: Knowledge, reasoning, and planning.
+- Part III: Knowledge, reasoning, and planning...
 - Part IV: Uncertain knowledge and reasoning..
 - Part V: Learning
 - Part VI: Communicating, perceiving, and acting